deeplearning-wisc/hypo/README.md

 # HYPO: Hyperspherical Out-of-Distribution Generalization

-This codebase provides a Pytorch implementation for the paper: [HYPO: Hyperspherical Out-of-Distribution Generalization](https://openreview.net/pdf?id=VXak3CZZGC) at ICLR 2024.
+This codebase provides a Pytorch implementation for the paper: [HYPO: Hyperspherical Out-of-Distribution Generalization](https://openreview.net/pdf?id=VXak3CZZGC) by Haoyue Bai*, Yifei Ming*, Julian Katz-Samuels, and Yixuan Li, .

 **Remarks**: The current codebase is available for preview purposes only and is still under development.
 We are actively working on eliminating hard-coded links, removing unused arguments, and streamlining the processes for loading models and datasets.
 Please stay tuned for forthcoming updates.